igrishaev/deed/readme.md

    have precise control of what you use and what you don't

 3. Unlike Nippy, Deed never falls back to native Java serialization.
 There is no such an option.
-Thus, your application cannot be attacked by someone how has forged a binary dump.
+Thus, your application cannot be attacked by someone who has forged a binary dump.

 4. Deed is simple: it blindly works with input- and output byte streams having